Reissner-Nordstr\"{o}m black holes statistical ensembles and first order thermodynamic phase transition

 $v^*_{\infty}=v^*(1)$ given in the equation (47) is integral constant for which evaporating mean mass of RNBHs statistical ensemble reaches to its final value as $m_{final}=1.$ Also we defined dimensionless advance Eddington-Finkelstein time coordinate $v^*$ as follows.
 When exterior horizon of quantum evaporating RNBHs mean metric reduces to scale of its interior horizon as $r_+(v)\to r_-$ then one can use similar equations for luminosity and mass-loss equation (46) and (47) for interior horizon as follows.

 where

-Diagrams of the luminosity (46),(50) and the evaporating mean RNBHs mass loss equation (47), (51) are plotted against mass parameter $m$ in figure 7.
-They show that evaporating quantum unstable mean mass of RNBHs final state reaches to remnant stable cold mini Lukewarm RNBH with final mass $m_{final}=1$ where its causal singularity is still covered by its shrunken horizon and its luminosity takes zero value.
-We see that invariant conditions of the black hole electric charge $e$ causes to valid the Penrose cosmic censorship hypothesis while the black hole metric is evaporate where the casual singularity of mean metric (15) defined by $\rho=0$ is still covered by their smallest scale horizons hyper-surface with no naked singularity.
+Diagrams of the luminosity (46),(50) and the evaporating mean RNBHs mass loss equation (47), (51) are plotted versus mass parameter $m$ in figure 7.
+They show that evaporating quantum unstable mean mass of RNBHs final state reaches to remnant stable cold mini Lukewarm RNBH with final mass $m_{final}=1$ where its causal singularity is still covered by its shrunken horizon and its luminosity reaches to zero value.
+We see that invariant conditions on the black hole electric charge $e$ causes to valid the Penrose cosmic censorship hypothesis while the black hole metric is evaporated where the casual singularity of mean metric (15) defined by $\rho=0$ is still covered by their smallest scale horizons hyper-surface with no naked singularity.